vapor-ware/synse-docs/docs/server/developer/testing.md

 Whenever additions or changes are made to the code base, tests should be added (or updated) to verify that the changes behave as expected.

 Test cases for Synse Server can be found in the project's `tests` directory.
-The structure of the test directory mirrors that of the package directory.
-Tests for a given file (e.g. `synse_server/foo/bar.py`) should have the same name, prefixed with "test" (e.g. `tests/foo/test_bar.py`).
+Unit tests are found within the `unit` subdirectory.
+Within `tests/unit`, the test directory mirrors that of the package directory.
+Tests for a given file (e.g. `synse_server/foo/bar.py`) should have the same name, prefixed with "test" (e.g. `tests/unit/foo/test_bar.py`).

 Tests are written using the [pytest](https://docs.pytest.org/en/latest/) framework.
 Test dependencies are defined in the project's `tox.ini` configuration.